BananaFudgkins/dejajackson.me/mysite/content/publications/_index.md

   weight: 0.5
 ---

-A collection of presentations I have given and other publications I have been involved in the creation of.
+Presentations I gave and other publications I was involved in the creation of.